mirasMarmelad/frontend-front/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Book Viewing and Purchase Website

+This project was developed by **Miras Kabykenov** and **Daiyr Bokan** from the **CSE-2403** group as final project for course **Advanced Frontend** by **Kashkimbayeva Nurzhamal**.

+This project is a website for browsing and purchasing books.
+It allows users to view a catalog of books, read details about each book, and make purchases.
+The backend is written in Go (Golang), utilizing MongoDB for data storage, and Redis for caching.
+The frontend is developed using React.

+## Project Setup

+Follow the steps below to set up the development environment and run the application.

+### Step 1: Start Redis Server
+To begin, you need to start the Redis server, which is used for caching purposes in the backend.

+1. Install Redis (if not already installed).
+Follow the instructions from the official Redis website: [Redis Installation Guide](https://redis.io/docs/getting-started/).
+2. Start Redis by running the following command in your terminal:
+    ```bash
+    redis-server
+    ```

+### Step 2: Start the Backend
+The backend is written in Go (Golang) and uses MongoDB to store book and user data.

+1. Clone the repository (if you haven’t already):
+    ```bash
+    git clone <repository-url>
+    cd <repository-directory>
+    ```
+2. Make sure MongoDB is installed and running.
+You can follow the instructions here to install it: [MongoDB Installation Guide](https://www.mongodb.com/docs/manual/installation/).
+3. In your terminal, navigate to the backend directory and run the backend server:
+    ```bash
+    cd backend
+    go run main.go
+    ```

+### Step 3: Install Frontend Dependencies
+1. Navigate to the frontend directory:
+    ```bash
+    cd frontend
+    ```
+2. Install all necessary packages for the React frontend:
+    ```bash
+    npm install
+    ```

+### Step 4: Start the Frontend
+1. Once the packages are installed, run the React development server:
+    ```bash
+    npm start
+    ```
+2. This will launch the app in development mode at [http://localhost:3000](http://localhost:3000).

-## Available Scripts
+### Available Scripts

-In the project directory, you can run:
+In the project directory, you can run the following commands:

-### `npm start`
+#### `npm start`

-Runs the app in the development mode.\
+Runs the React app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
-You may also see any lint errors in the console.

-### `npm test`
+#### `npm test`
 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+#### `npm run build`
 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`
+#### `npm run eject`
 **Note: this is a one-way operation.
-Once you `eject`, you can't go back!**
+Once you `eject`, you can't go back!**\
 If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.
+Instead, it will copy all the configuration files and dependencies (webpack, Babel, ESLint, etc.) into your project so you have full control over them.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
+You don't have to use this feature unless you want to fully customize the configuration.

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more about the setup and configuration in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)